makezurich/makezurich-hardware-intro/README.md

 To use the sensors, install the [Sensirion ESS library](https://github.com/Sensirion/arduino-ess) and check the examples.

-### Sending data to TheThingsNetwork with the Murata LoRaWAN module
+### Sending data to TheThingsNetwork with the Murata LoRaWAN board
-The [Murata B-L072Z-LRWAN1 board](https://www.st.com/resource/en/data_brief/b-l072z-lrwan1.pdf) can be used as a moudle / modem to send data to [TheThingsNetwork](http://thethingsnetwork.org/) (TTN).
+The [Murata B-L072Z-LRWAN1 board](https://www.st.com/resource/en/data_brief/b-l072z-lrwan1.pdf) can be used as a modem to send data to [TheThingsNetwork](http://thethingsnetwork.org/) (TTN).

 To connect the Murata board to the Nano you can use the [TODO]() hardware adapter.